Method

 After the mirror problem, Alex wanted a memory that could not do this.
 Not a more careful model — a memory whose shape made repetition-as-evidence structurally impossible.
 The answer: the memory had to have types.

 The academic frame for memory-with-types is already named.
-Sumers, Yao, and Narasimhan’s Cognitive Architectures for Language Agents (2023) carves agent memory into working, episodic, semantic, and procedural.2 The eight types here are an opinionated refinement of the semantic side — what makes a claim about a person earn standing.
+Sumers, Yao, Narasimhan, and Griffiths’s Cognitive Architectures for Language Agents (2023) carves agent memory into working, episodic, semantic, and procedural.2 The eight types here keep that split — Observation is the episodic type; the other seven sit on the semantic side — and refine the semantic side around one question: what makes a claim about a person earn standing.

 Reference what is